We resize images for the web because we want to help images to download quickly for website visitors.

 Optimising images for the web will save space on your server too.

-This cuts down the possibility of the server overloading and saves you money on hosting.
+This cuts down the possibility of server overload and saves money on hosting.

 It’s also more environmentally friendly.
 Bonus.